deephacks/vals/readme.md

 * Properties can define default values by returning them from the method on the interface.
 * @FinalValue interfaces can extend any interface as long as it provide a default implementation.
 * A post construction hook (called inside the constructor) can be defined by @FinalValue interfaces that need to validate/constrain properties further.
+* Even tough instances are immutable each builder is equipped with a method that construct a builder copy from an existing instance with same values.
+This makes it easy to update values without violating immutability.

 ### pom.xml